-The Project Description section should contain three parts, each with specific page lengths (28 pages total):
+The Project Description section should contain three parts, each with specific page lengths (23 pages total):

-- 1. Proposed Research, including the headers Intellectual Merit and Broader Impacts (20 pages maximum): - A description of the proposed research and how it is poised for major advances, and if relevant why it requires a multidisciplinary team approach. - A description of how diverse data sets will be integrated to answer the research questions. - An explanation of how the work goes beyond what can be addressed within the core programs of the Earth Sciences Division. - The relevance of the research to advancement of the fundamental understanding of Earth sciences, the needs of the general public, or the advancement of education.
+- 1. Proposed Project, including the headers Intellectual Merit and Broader Impacts (18 pages maximum): - A description of the proposed research and how it is poised for major advances, and if relevant why it requires a multidisciplinary team approach. - A description of how diverse data sets will be integrated to answer the research questions.

+- An explanation of how the work goes beyond what can be addressed within the disciplinary programs of the Earth Sciences Division. - The relevance of the research to advancement of the fundamental understanding of Earth sciences, the needs of the general public, or the advancement of education.
 Plans for student mentoring, outreach, diversity, or other broader impacts should be included. - 2.
-The Management and Integration Plan (4 pages maximum): - Describe the role and activities of each member of the research team and how the team effort will be coordinated; - Describe how the disciplinary components of the project will be integrated; describe how data, models, tools and ideas will be disseminated and shared within the research team and across the research community; - · Provide a timeline of expected outcomes. - Explain how research and education and outreach components will be integrated. - 3.
-Results of prior Support (4 pages maximum for all Pls, coPls).
+The Management and Integration Plan (2 pages maximum): - Describe the role and activities of each member of the project team and how the team effort will be coordinated; - Describe how the disciplinary components of the project will be integrated; describe how data, models, tools and ideas will be disseminated and shared within the project team; - Provide a timeline of expected outcomes. - 3.
+Results of prior Support (3 pages maximum for all PIs, coPIs).

 Projects involving work in foreign countries: For studies in countries other than the United States, the project description should discuss, where appropriate, collaborations with scientists and students from the host country, and how these individuals will be involved in the project.
 Collaborations should be well justified, in that they represent true intellectual collaboration and utilize the expertise and specialized skills, facilities, and/or resources of the foreign collaborator.
 Letters of collaboration must be included in the Special Information and Supplementary Documents section of the proposal.
-An important provision of the PAPPG (Chapter II.C.2.j) states "Some governments require nonresidents to obtain official approval to carry out investigations within their borders and coastal waters under their jurisdiction.
+An important provision of the PAPPG (Chapter II.D.8.d) states "Some governments require nonresidents to obtain official approval to carry out investigations within their borders and coastal waters under their jurisdiction.
 Pls are responsible for obtaining the required authorizations.
 Advance coordination should minimize disruption of the research."
-Failure to obtain the appropriate permits for all aspects of the research effort may jeopardize not only the proposed research, but also the well being of the personnel.
+Failure to obtain the appropriate permits for all aspects of the research effort may jeopardize not only the proposed research, but also the well-being of the personnel.
 Where relevant, arrangements to allocate samples and data between host country organization(s) or institution(s) and U.S. organization(s) or institution(s) should be discussed in the proposal or in the Data Management plan.
 Investigators are encouraged to include any such permits (including legally required collecting, import, and export permits for samples, instrumentation, and data), authorizations, and agreements, in the Special Information and Supplementary Documents section of the proposal.